 Boiled down: Your band’s name is your brand name — and therefore can be registered as a trademark.

-Here’s a look at some famous trademarks, and the official owners of said marks, direct from the official records of the Patent and Trademark Office.
-(Quiz: which mark allows for protection of the name for “cosmetics and non-medicated toilet preparations” on the official documentation?)
+Here’s a look at some famous trademarks, and the official owners of those marks, direct from the official records of the Patent and Trademark Office.

-A copyright, on the other hand, is described by the U.S. Copyright Office as such:
+A copyright, on the other hand, is described by the U.S. Copyright Office like this: